 Sheryl Shade: Hi, Aimee.
 Aimee Mullins: Hi.

-SS: Aimee and I thought we’d talk a little bit, and I wanted her to tell of you what makes her a distinctive athlete.
+SS: and I thought we’d just talk a little bit, and wanted her to tell all of you what makes a distinctive athlete.

-AM: Well, for those of you who have the picture in the little bio — it might have given it — I’m a double amputee, and I was born fibulas in both legs.
-I was amputated at age one, and I’ve been like hell ever since, all over the place.
+AM: Well, for those of you who have seen the in the little bio — it might have given it away — I’m double amputee, and I was born without fibulas in legs.
+I was amputated at age one, and I’ve running like hell ever since, all over the place.

-SS: Well, why don’t tell them how you got to Georgetown — why don’t we start there?
-Why don’t we there?
+SS: Well, why don’t you tell them how got to Georgetown — why don’t we start there?
+Why don’t start there?

-AM: I’m a senior in Georgetown in the Foreign Service program. won a full academic scholarship out of high school.
-They pick three students out the nation every year to get involved in international affairs, and so I a full ride to Georgetown and I’ve been there for years.
+AM: I’m a senior in Georgetown in the Foreign Service program. won a full academic scholarship out of high school. pick three students out of the nation every year to get involved in international affairs, and I won a full ride to Georgetown and I’ve been for four years.
 Love it.

-SS: When Aimee got there, she decided she’s, kind of, curious about track and field, so she decided to call someone start asking about it.
-So, why don’t you tell that story?
+SS: When Aimee got there, decided that she’s, kind of, curious about track and field, so she decided call someone and start asking about it.
+So, why don’t you that story?

 AM: Yeah.
-Well, guess I’ve always been involved in sports.
+Well, I guess I’ve always been involved sports.
 I played softball for five years growing up.
-I competitively throughout high school, and I got a little restless college because I wasn’t doing anything for about a year or two sports-wise.
-I’d never competed on a disabled level, you know — I’d always competed against able-bodied athletes.
-That’s all I’d ever known.
-In fact, I’d never even met another amputee I was 17.
-And I heard that they do these track meets all disabled runners, and I figured, “Oh, I don’t know this, but before I judge it, let me go see what it’s about.”
-So, I booked myself a flight to Boston ’95, 19 years old and definitely the dark horse candidate at race.
-I’d never done it before.
-I went out on a track a couple of weeks before this meet to how far I could run, and about 50 meters was for me, panting and heaving.
-And I had these that were made of a wood and plastic compound, attached with straps — big, thick, five-ply wool socks on — you know, not the most things, but all I’d ever known.
+I skied competitively throughout school, and I got a little restless in college I wasn’t doing anything for about a year or two sports-wise.
+And I’d never on a disabled level, you know — I’d always competed against other able-bodied athletes.
+That’s I’d ever known.
+In fact, I’d never even met another amputee until I 17.
+And I heard that they do these track meets with all disabled runners, I figured, “Oh, I don’t know about this, but before I judge it, let me see what it’s all about.”
+So, I booked myself a flight to Boston ’95, 19 years old and definitely the dark horse candidate at this race.
+I’d done it before.
+I went out on a gravel track a couple of weeks before this to see how far I could run, and about 50 meters was for me, panting and heaving.
+And I had these that were made of a wood and plastic compound, with Velcro straps — big, thick, five-ply wool socks on — you know, the most comfortable things, but all I’d ever known.

-And I’m up there Boston against people wearing legs made of all things — graphite and, you know, shock absorbers in them and sorts of things — and they’re all looking at me like, OK, we know who’s not going win this race.
-And, I mean, I went up there expecting — don’t know what I was expecting — but, you know, when I saw a man who missing an entire leg go up to the high jump, on one leg to the high jump and clear it at six feet, two … Dan O’Brien jumped 5’11” in ’96 in Atlanta, mean, if it just gives you a comparison of — are truly accomplished athletes, without qualifying that word “athlete.” so I decided to give this a shot: heart pounding, I ran my first and I beat the national record-holder by three hundredths of second, and became the new national record-holder on my first try out.
+And I’m up there in against people wearing legs made of all things — graphite and, you know, shock absorbers in them and all sorts of things — and they’re looking at me like, OK, we know who’s not going to win this race.
+And, mean, I went up there expecting — I don’t know what I expecting — but, you know, when I saw a man who was missing entire leg go up to the high jump, hop on one leg to the jump and clear it at six feet, two inches … Dan O’Brien 5’11” in ’96 in Atlanta, I mean, if it just gives you a comparison — these are truly accomplished athletes, without qualifying that word “athlete.” so I decided to give this a shot: heart pounding, I my first race and I beat the national record-holder by three hundredths of second, and became the new national record-holder on my try out.

-And, you know, said, “Aimee, you know, you’ve got speed — you’ve got natural speed — but don’t have any skill or finesse going down that track.
-You were over the place.
-We all saw how hard you were working.”
-And so I decided to call the coach at Georgetown.
-And I thank god I didn’t know just how huge this is in the track and field world.
-He’s coached Olympians, and the man’s office is lined from floor ceiling with All America certificates of all these athletes he’s coached.
+And, you know, people said, “Aimee, you know, you’ve got — you’ve got natural speed — but you don’t have any skill finesse going down that track.
+You were all over the place.
+We all how hard you were working.”
+And so I decided to call track coach at Georgetown.
+And I thank god I didn’t know just how huge man is in the track and field world.
+He’s coached five Olympians, the man’s office is lined from floor to ceiling with All America certificates of all these he’s coached.
 He’s just a rather intimidating figure.
-And I him up and said, “Listen, I ran one race and I …”
+And I him up and said, “Listen, I ran one race I won …”

 (Laughter)

-“I want to see if I can, you know — I need to just if I can sit in on some of your practices, see what you do and whatever.”
-That’s all I wanted — two practices.
-“Can I just sit in and see you do?”
-And he said, “Well, we should meet first, before we decide anything.” know, he’s thinking, “What am I getting myself into?”
-So, I met man, walked in his office, and saw these posters and magazine covers of he has coached.
-And we got to talking, and it turned out to be a great because he’d never coached a disabled athlete, so therefore he had preconceived notions of what I was or wasn’t capable of, and I’d never coached before.
+“I want to see if I can, know — I need to just see if I can in on some of your practices, see what drills you do whatever.”
+That’s all I wanted — just two practices.
+“Can I just in and see what you do?”
+And he said, “Well, we should meet first, before decide anything.”
+You know, he’s thinking, “What am I getting myself into?”
+So, I met man, walked in his office, and saw these posters and magazine covers of people he has coached. we got to talking, and it turned out to be great partnership because he’d never coached a disabled athlete, so therefore he had preconceived notions of what I was or wasn’t capable of, and I’d been coached before.
 So this was like, “Here we go — let’s start on this trip.”

-So started giving me four days a week of his lunch break, free time, and I would come up to the and train with him.
-So that’s how I met Frank.
-That was fall ’95.
-But then, by the time that winter was around, he said, “You know, you’re good enough.
+So he giving me four days a week of his lunch break, his free time, and I come up to the track and train with him.
+So that’s how I met Frank. was fall of ’95.
+But then, by the time that winter rolling around, he said, “You know, you’re good enough.
 You can run our women’s track team here.”
-And I said, “No, on.”
-And he said, “No, no, really.
+And I said, “No, come on.”
+And said, “No, no, really.
 You can.
-You run with our women’s track team.”
-In the spring 1996, with my goal of making the U.S. Paralympic that May coming up full speed, I joined the women’s team.
+You can run with our women’s track team.”
+In spring of 1996, with my goal of making the U.S. Paralympic team May coming up full speed, I joined the women’s team.
 And no disabled person had ever done that — run at collegiate level.
 So I don’t know, it started to an interesting mix.

 SS: Well, on your way to the Olympics, couple of memorable events happened at Georgetown.
-Why don’t just tell them?
-AM: Yes, well, you know, I’d won everything as as the disabled meets — everything I competed in — and, you know, training in Georgetown knowing that I was going to have to get used to the backs of all these women’s shirts — you know, I’m against the next Flo-Jo — and they’re all looking at like, “Hmm, what’s, you know, what’s going on here?”
-And putting on my Georgetown and going out there and knowing that, you know, in to become better — and I’m already the best the country — you know, you have to train with people are inherently better than you.
+Why don’t you just them?
+AM: Yes, well, you know, I’d won everything as far as the disabled meets — everything I in — and, you know, training in Georgetown and knowing that I going to have to get used to seeing the backs all these women’s shirts — you know, I’m running against next Flo-Jo — and they’re all looking at me like, “Hmm, what’s, you know, what’s on here?”
+And putting on my Georgetown uniform and going out there knowing that, you know, in order to become better — and I’m already the best in country — you know, you have to train with people who are inherently than you.

-And I went out there and made to the Big East, which was sort of the race at the end of the season.
-It was really, really hot. it’s the first — I had just gotten these new sprinting legs you see in that bio, and I didn’t realize at that that the amount of sweating I would be doing in the sock — it actually like a lubricant and I’d be, kind of, pistoning the socket.
-And at about 85 meters of my 100 sprint, in all my glory, I came out of leg.
-Like, I almost came out of it, in of, like, 5,000 people.
-And I, I mean, was just mortified — I was signed up for the 200, you know, which went in a half hour.
+And I went out there and made it to the Big East, which was sort of championship race at the end of the season.
+It really, really hot.
+And it’s the first — I just gotten these new sprinting legs that you see in bio, and I didn’t realize at that time that amount of sweating I would be doing in the sock — it actually acted like lubricant and I’d be, kind of, pistoning in the socket. at about 85 meters of my 100 meters sprint, all my glory, I came out of my leg.
+Like, almost came out of it, in front of, like, 5,000 people.
+And I, mean, was just mortified — because I was signed up the 200, you know, which went off in a half hour.

 (Laughter)

-I went to my coach: “Please, don’t me do this.”
-I can’t do this in front of those people.
-My legs will come off.
-And if it off at 85 there’s no way I’m going 200 meters.
-And he just sat like this.
-My pleas fell on deaf ears, thank god.
+I to my coach: “Please, don’t make me do this.”
+I can’t this in front of all those people.
+My legs will off.
+And if it came off at 85 there’s way I’m going 200 meters.
+And he just sat there like this.
+My pleas fell on ears, thank god.
 Because you know, the man is from Brooklyn; he’s big man.
-He says, “Aimee, so what if your leg off?
-You pick it up, you put the damn thing back on, and the goddamn race!”
+He says, “Aimee, so what if your leg falls off?
+You pick up, you put the damn thing back on, and finish goddamn race!”

 (Laughter) (Applause) And I did.
-So, he kept me in line.
-He kept on the right track.
+So, he kept me in line. kept me on the right track.

-SS: So, then Aimee makes it the 1996 Paralympics, and she’s all excited.
-Her family’s coming — it’s a big deal.
+SS: So, then Aimee makes it to 1996 Paralympics, and she’s all excited.
+Her family’s coming down — it’s big deal.
 It’s now two years that you’ve been running?

 AM: No, year.

 SS: A year.
-And why don’t you tell them what right before you go run your race?
+And why don’t you tell them happened right before you go run your race?

 AM: Okay, well, Atlanta.
-Paralympics, just for a little bit of clarification, are the Olympics for people with disabilities — amputees, persons with cerebral palsy, and wheelchair athletes — as to the Special Olympics, which deals with people with disabilities.
-So, here we are, a week after the Olympics and down at Atlanta, and I’m just away by the fact that just a year ago, I out on a gravel track and couldn’t run 50 meters.
-And so, here am — never lost.
-I set new records at U.S. Nationals — the Olympic trials — that May, and was sure that I was home with the gold.
-I was also the only, what call “bilateral BK” — below the knee.
-I was the only woman who be doing the long jump.
-I had just done the long jump, and a guy was missing two legs came up to me and says, “How do you do that?
-You know, we’re to have a planar foot, so we can’t get on the springboard.”
+The Paralympics, just a little bit of clarification, are the Olympics for people with physical — amputees, persons with cerebral palsy, and wheelchair athletes — as opposed to the Special Olympics, which with people with mental disabilities.
+So, here we are, a week after the Olympics and at Atlanta, and I’m just blown away by the fact just a year ago, I got out on a gravel track and couldn’t 50 meters.
+And so, here I am — never lost.
+I new records at the U.S. Nationals — the Olympic trials — that May, and sure that I was coming home with the gold.
+I was also only, what they call “bilateral BK” — below the knee.
+I was the woman who would be doing the long jump.
+I had done the long jump, and a guy who was missing two legs came up to and says, “How do you do that?
+You know, we’re supposed to a planar foot, so we can’t get off on springboard.”
 I said, “Well, I just did it.
 No one told me that.”

-So, it’s — I’m three inches within the world record — and kept from that point, you know, so I’m signed up the long jump — signed up?
-No, I made for the long jump and the 100-meter.
+So, it’s funny — I’m inches within the world record — and kept on from that point, know, so I’m signed up in the long jump — up?
+No, I made it for the long jump the 100-meter.
 And I’m sure of it, you know?
-I the front page of my hometown paper that I delivered for years, you know?
-It was, like, this is my time for shine.
-And we’re at trainee warm-up track, which is a few blocks away the Olympic stadium.
-These legs that I was on, which I’ll take out now — I was the first person in the world on these legs. was the guinea pig., I’m telling you, this was, like — talk a tourist attraction.
+I made the front page my hometown paper that I delivered for six years, you know?
+It was, like, is my time for shine.
+And we’re at the trainee warm-up track, is a few blocks away from the Olympic stadium. legs that I was on, which I’ll take out right now — I was the first person the world on these legs.
+I was the guinea pig., I’m telling you, was, like — talk about a tourist attraction.

-Everyone was taking pictures — “What this girl running on?”
-And I’m always looking around, like, where is my competition?
-It’s my first meet.
-I tried to get it out of anybody I could, you know, “Who I running against here?”
-“Oh, Aimee, we’ll have to get to you on that one.”
-I wanted to find out times.
-“Don’t worry, you’re great.”
-This is 20 minutes before my race in the Olympic stadium, and they post heat sheets.
-And I go over and look.
-And my fastest time, was the world record, was 15.77.
-Then I’m looking: the lane, lane two, is 12.8.
-Lane three is 12.5.
-Lane four 12.2.
+Everyone taking pictures — “What is this girl running on?”
+I’m always looking around, like, where is my competition?
+It’s my international meet.
+I tried to get it out of anybody could, you know, “Who am I running against here?”
+“Oh, Aimee, we’ll have get back to you on that one.”
+I wanted find out times.
+“Don’t worry, you’re doing great.”
+This is 20 before my race in the Olympic stadium, and they post the heat sheets.
+And go over and look.
+And my fastest time, which was the world record, 15.77.
+Then I’m looking: the next lane, lane two, is 12.8.
+Lane three 12.5.
+Lane four is 12.2.
 I said, “What’s going on?”
-And they shove us all into shuttle bus, and all the women there are missing hand.
+And shove us all into the shuttle bus, and all the women are missing a hand.

 (Laughter)

-So, I’m just, like — they’re all looking at like ‘which one of these is not like the other,’ you know?
-I’m there, like, “Oh, my god.
-Oh, my god.”
-You know, I’d never lost anything, like, it would be the scholarship or, you know, I’d won five golds when skied.
-In everything, I came in first.
-And Georgetown — that great.
-I was losing, but it was the best training this was Atlanta.
-Here we are, like, crème de la crème, and there is no about it, that I’m going to lose big.
-And, you know, I’m thinking, “Oh, my god, my whole family got in van and drove down here from Pennsylvania.”
-And, you know, I was the only U.S. sprinter.
-So they call us out and, you know — “Ladies, have one minute.”
-And I remember putting my blocks and just feeling horrified because there was just this murmur coming the crowd, like, the ones who are close enough the starting line to see.
+So, I’m just, like — they’re all looking me like ‘which one of these is not like other,’ you know?
+I’m sitting there, like, “Oh, my god.
+Oh, god.”
+You know, I’d never lost anything, like, whether it would be the or, you know, I’d won five golds when I skied.
+In everything, came in first.
+And Georgetown — that was great.
+I was losing, but it was the best because this was Atlanta.
+Here we are, like, crème de crème, and there is no doubt about it, that I’m going to lose big.
+And, know, I’m just thinking, “Oh, my god, my whole family got in van and drove down here from Pennsylvania.”
+And, you know, I was the only female U.S. sprinter.
+So they us out and, you know — “Ladies, you have one minute.”
+And I putting my blocks in and just feeling horrified because there was just this coming over the crowd, like, the ones who are enough to the starting line to see.
 And I’m like, “I know!
-Look!
-This isn’t right.”
-I’m thinking that’s my last card to play here; if I’m not to beat these girls, I’m going to mess their heads a little, you know?
+Look! isn’t right.”
+And I’m thinking that’s my last card play here; if I’m not going to beat these girls, I’m going to their heads a little, you know?

 (Laughter)

-I mean, was definitely the “Rocky IV” sensation of me versus Germany, and everyone — Estonia and Poland — was in this heat. the gun went off, and all I remember was last and fighting back tears of frustration and incredible — incredible — this feeling of being overwhelmed.
-And I had to think, “Why did I do this?”
-I had won everything — but it was like, what was the point?
-All this — I had transformed my life.
+I mean, it was definitely the “Rocky IV” sensation me versus Germany, and everyone else — Estonia and Poland — in this heat.
+And the gun went off, and I remember was finishing last and fighting back tears of frustration and incredible — incredible — feeling of just being overwhelmed.
+And I had to think, “Why did I this?”
+If I had won everything — but it like, what was the point?
+All this training — I transformed my life.
 I became a collegiate athlete, you know.
-I became an Olympic athlete. it made me really think about how the achievement getting there.
-I mean, the fact that I set my sights, just a and three months before, on becoming an Olympic athlete and saying, “Here’s life going in this direction — and I want to take it for a while, and just seeing how far I could it.”
+I became an Olympic athlete.
+And it made me think about how the achievement was getting there.
+I mean, fact that I set my sights, just a year and months before, on becoming an Olympic athlete and saying, “Here’s my going in this direction — and I want to take it for a while, and just seeing how far I could push it.”

-And the fact that I asked for help — how many people jumped on board? many people gave of their time and their expertise, and patience, to deal with me?
-And that was this collective glory — that was, you know, 50 people behind me that had joined this incredible experience of going to Atlanta.
-So, I apply this sort philosophy now to everything I do: sitting back and realizing the progression, far you’ve come at this day to this goal, know.
-It’s important to focus on a goal, I think, but also the progression on the way there and how you’ve grown as person.
+And the that I asked for help — how many people on board?
+How many people gave of their time and their expertise, and patience, to deal with me?
+And that was this collective — that there was, you know, 50 people behind me that had joined in incredible experience of going to Atlanta.
+So, I apply sort of philosophy now to everything I do: sitting and realizing the progression, how far you’ve come at day to this goal, you know.
+It’s important to focus a goal, I think, but also recognize the progression on the way there and how you’ve grown a person.
 That’s the achievement, I think.
 That’s the real achievement.

 SS: Why don’t you them your legs?

 AM: Oh, sure.
-SS: You know, us more than one set of legs.
+SS: You know, show more than one set of legs.

 (Laughter)

 No, these are my cosmetic legs, actually, and they’re absolutely beautiful.
-You’ve got to come and see them.
-There are hair follicles on them, I can paint my toenails.
-And, seriously, like, I wear heels.
-Like, you guys don’t understand what that’s like to be able just go into a shoe store and buy whatever you want.
-SS: You got to your height?
-AM: I got to pick my height, exactly.
+You’ve to come up and see them.
+There are hair follicles on them, and can paint my toenails.
+And, seriously, like, I can wear heels.
+Like, you don’t understand what that’s like to be able to just go into a shoe store buy whatever you want.
+SS: You got to pick your height?
+AM: I to pick my height, exactly.

 (Laughter)

-Patrick Ewing, who for Georgetown in the ’80s, comes back every summer.
-And I incessant fun making fun of him in the training room because he’d come in foot injuries.
+Patrick Ewing, who played for Georgetown in ’80s, comes back every summer.
+And I had incessant fun making fun him in the training room because he’d come in with injuries.
 I’m like, “Get it off!
 Don’t worry about it, know.
 You can be eight feet tall.
 Just take them off.”

 (Laughter)

-He didn’t find as humorous as I did, anyway.
-OK, now, these are my sprinting legs, made carbon graphite, like I said, and I’ve got to make I’ve got the right socket.
-No, I’ve got so many legs here.
-These are — do you want to hold actually?
-That’s another leg I have for, like, tennis softball.
-It has a shock absorber in it so it, like, “Shhhh,” this neat sound when you jump around on it. right.
-And then this is the silicon sheath I roll over, to keep it on.
+He didn’t find it humorous as I did, anyway.
+OK, now, these are my sprinting legs, made of carbon graphite, I said, and I’ve got to make sure I’ve got the right socket.
+No, I’ve so many legs in here.
+These are — do you to hold that actually?
+That’s another leg I have for, like, tennis and softball.
+It has shock absorber in it so it, like, “Shhhh,” makes this sound when you jump around on it.
+All right.
+And then this the silicon sheath I roll over, to keep it on.
 Which, when sweat, you know, I’m pistoning out of it.

 AM: In these?